Explore Sustainability Across the Curriculum

-Since 2012, we have invited Wake Forest faculty to enhance teaching and engagement with sustainability issues by participating in the annual Magnolias Curriculum Project.
+Since 2012, the Office of Sustainability has invited Wake Forest faculty to enhance teaching and engagement with sustainability issues by participating in the annual Magnolias Curriculum Project.
 No prior experience with sustainability-related issues in the classroom or in research is necessary, and faculty at all ranks and career stages are welcome.
-Over 100 Wake Forest faculty have gone through the workshop, which has been held annually since 2012 (excluding COVID years).
+Over 120 Wake Forest faculty members have gone through the Magnolias Curriculum Project workshop, which has been held annually since 2012 (excluding COVID years).

 This innovative approach to curricular change, modeled on the nationally renowned Piedmont Project (Emory University), provides faculty with an intellectually stimulating and collegial experience to pool their expertise.